luddwichr/triominos_old/README.md

   E.g., placing a tile "1-2-3" results in a score of *6*.
 - for a placement that completes a hexagon, 50 points are credited in addition.
 - for a placement that completes a two hexagons, 60 points are credited in addition.
-- for a placement that forms a bridge, 40 points are credited in addition.
-- for a placement that extends a bridge, 40 points are credited in addition.
+- for a placement that completes a bridge, 40 points are credited in addition.

 ## Neighbors